Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/Firewall/1.Filter Rules/3.Address List/readme.md

 * **`Blacklist`**: A list of IPs set to `DROP` globally.
 * **`Bypass_Auth`**: Devices like printers or servers that don't need to go through a login portal.

----

-Would you like me to provide a **MikroTik script** that automatically detects port scanners and adds them to a **Dynamic Address List** for you to include in your repo?